 Complete the labels on the buildings in the map.
 Write NO MORE THAN TWO WORDS AND/OR A NUMBER for each answer

-Choose the correct letter: A, B or C.
+Questions 21-30

 21 Bill was ill.
 What was wrong?

 A A cold

 B A food allergy

 C A severe pain in his head

 22 Bill and Sarah

 A live near each other.

 B have never worked on a project together.